-If there is one ubiquitous accessory that accompanies almost every desktop computer in the world, it´s the mouse pad.
-While it is nothing more than a simple surface for you to move your mouse around, it remains the most popular computer accessory out there.
+If there is one ubiquitous accessory that´s on almost every desktop computer in the world, it´s the mouse pad.
+While it is nothing more than a simple surface where you move your mouse around, it remains the most popular computer accessory out there.

 Back in the day, every computer came with one.
 This is because mice used to detect movement thanks to a little trackball that they had at their bottom.
-The pad was useful as it helped the ball roll without getting dirty or bumping into any little imperfections on your desktop, like crumbs or dust.
+Having a pad was almost mandatory as it helped the ball roll without getting dirty or bumping into junk on your desktop, like crumbs or dust.

 Nowadays the trackball has been phased out for a laser.
-This means that the modern mouse can work on a wider variety of surfaces than their predecessors and they don´t need a mouse pad or a sheet of paper to work.
+A modern mouse can work on a wider variety of surfaces and it doesn´t need a mouse pad or a sheet of paper to work.

 You might think that this means that mousepads became obsolete, but on the contrary, there are plenty of reasons to still use them.
-This is especially true for gaming, where a mouse pad allows for much better tracking and control than the surface of your table could ever match.
+This is especially true for gaming, where a mouse pad allows for much better tracking and control than your desktop could ever match.

 And so, when it comes to gaming, every well-know manufacturer threw their hat in the ring and developed their own "specialty" mouse pad.
 From expensive pads with RGB backlights to ones that recharge your mouse as you play, there is a lot of variety in the market.

-But, the two main types to which every other mouse pad belongs are hard mousepads and soft mousepads.
+But, the two main types in which every other mouse pad belongs are hard mousepads and soft mousepads.